Medical practitioners owe their patients a duty of care. They may breach their duty of care where they:

 Note that a family member of a person who has died as a result of medical negligence may be able to make a claim for nervous shock.
 Again, the success of this claim will depend on the circumstances of the case.

-If you think you have suffered harm as a result of medical negligence speak to one of our civil solicitors today to determine whether you have a potential claim for compensation.
+If you think you have suffered harm as a result of medical negligence, or are a family member of someone who has died as a result of medical negligence, speak to one of our civil solicitors today to determine whether you have a potential claim for compensation.

 Contact O’Brien Criminal and Civil Solicitors on (02) 9261 4281 to set up a free appointment with the defence lawyers in our Sydney office.
 24 hour phone / text: 0421 373 961